Resting place of a Princess - All Saints' Church, Harewood

 Mary, Princess Royal and Countess of Harewood

 Victoria Alexandra Alice Mary (b.
 25 April 1897 d.
 28 March 1965) was the only daughter of King George V and Queen Mary of Teck.
-She was one of five children that the King and Queen had and as such was the sister to the future Kings Edward VIII and George VI, and subsequently the aunt of HM Queen Elizabeth II.
+She was one of six children that the King and Queen, and as such was the sister to the future Kings Edward VIII and George VI, and subsequently the aunt of HM Queen Elizabeth II.

 A Princess of many firsts